temporalio/documentation/docs/application-development/index.md

 Some sections may be incomplete or missing for some languages.
 Information may change at any time.

+If you can not find what you are looking for in this, it may be in the [older docs for SDKs](/sdks).

 :::

 This guide is meant to provide a comprehensive overview of the structures, primitives, and features used in [Temporal Application](/temporal#temporal-application) development.